Yuma-Tsukakoshi/Yuma-Tsukakoshi/README.md

 )](https://github.com/ryo-ma/github-profile-trophy)

 🔥 My goal is to be a Full-Stack engineer!!
-🤖 Machine learning engineer
+🤖 Machine learning
-🎨 web engineer
+🎨 web design